Rahulloriya/RFM-Analysis-Customer-Segmentation-project-/README.md

 - **Excel**: For minor analysis and broad view to make decisions.
 - **PowerBI**: For creating the Pricing Insight Dashboard to visualize analysis.

-## Future Work
-- Develop targeted marketing strategies for each customer segment
-- Analyze seasonal trends in purchasing behavior
-- Investigate the impact of pricing strategies on customer segment behavior
-- Explore potential for cross-selling and upselling within and across segments